Country Showdown: Country Showdown and reality television ties

 Several Country Showdown contestants have also appeared American Idol, a reality television contest that differs from the Country Showdown in that is broader in scope and decides its winners through viewer votes.
 Contestants can appear on Idol either before or after their performance in the Country Showdown.

 American Idol season 4 winner Carrie Underwood had previously won a local contest in the Country Showdown.

+The most Recent Idol Winner who was a former showdown contestant is Maddie Poppe, who won the Sixteenth Season of idol.
+Maddie competed on the 33rd Texaco Country Showdown and advanced to the Midwest Regionals in 2014 at the Northern Lights Casino in Walker Minnesota where she was up for "Best Act in the Midwest".
+A title that was taken by Eli Tellor that year.